 The Epistle to the Ephesians (4 credits): A verse-by-verse study of Ephesians.

-The Epistle to the Philippians (3 credits): A verse-by-verse study of Philippians.
+The Epistle to the Philippians (1 credit)

 The Epistle to the Colossians (1 credit): A verse-by-verse study of Colossians.